jporeilly/Helm/Labs/03 Templates/01 Templates/Templates.md

 ```
 ok. the frontend is now complete..!
 I'll leave you to figure out the backend and database ..

+ensure that your integrated terminal is pointing to the 01 Templates directory..
 check the template:
 ```
 helm template guestbook | less